Skip to Content

 Ingredients

-• 4 cups peeled, diced potato
+• 4 cups peeled, diced potatoes

-• 4 cups chicken stock or broth
+• 4 cups chicken broth or stock

 • 4 sprigs of thyme

-• 1.5 cups corn
+• 1.5 cups whole kernel corn

-• 1 cup heavy cream (or milk)
+• 1 cup heavy cream (or whole milk)

 Instructions

-1. In a dutch oven, heat the olive oil over medium heat.
+1. In a Dutch oven, heat the olive oil over medium heat.
 When hot, add the onion and celery.
 Sauté until translucent (1-2 minutes.)

-2. Add the potatoes, chicken stock, and thyme to the dutch oven.
+2. Add the potatoes, chicken stock, and thyme to the Dutch oven.
 Over medium-high heat, bring to a boil.
-Reduce heat to medium and simmer for 15 minutes, or until the potatoes are tender.
+Reduce heat to medium and simmer for 15 minutes or until the potatoes are tender.

-3. Add the Italian sausage to a medium pan.
+3. Add the uncooked Italian sausage to a medium pan.
 Break apart the sausage with a spoon and stir occasionally.
 When the sausage is brown, remove from heat.

 Nutrition Information: